 - The compression sleeves are separate from the shin guards, meaning there is more to keep track of.
 If you lose a piece, you have to replace it.

-- Some people find that they are a bit too narrow for wider shins.
+- Some people find that they are a bit too heavy for their liking.

 - They may require tape to keep them up on some calves.

-Some of the benefits the Under Armor Flex Shin Guards offer include the following:
+Some of the benefits the Henkfl Carbon Fiber Shin Guards offer include the following:

-- These shin guards provide flexible protection without the bulk.
+- These shin guards provide protection without the bulk.
 They are quite lightweight.

-- For increased comfort, these shin guards are backed with die-cut 3mm foam.
+- For increased comfort, these shin guards are backed with EVA sponge foam.

 Some of the most common complaints that people may encounter with these shin guards include:

 - These shin guards do not come with any compression sleeves.
 You must purchase them separately.
-Under Armor Shin Guard Sleeves
+There are a variety available online.

 - Some people find these shin guards to be a bit too slim for wider calves.